Snuffy2/keymaster-wiki/Pre-Installation-Steps-(IMPORTANT)---v0.0.22-and-earlier-only!.md

+> NOTE: These steps are only needed for v0.0.22 and earlier.
+If you are on a later version, you can skip these steps

 ## Before installing

 You will need to add to your `configuration.yaml` the following lines (if you have this already you can skip this step):